nikable/ma-thesis-sram-puf-authentication/README.md

 *  Additionally, it also contains a module to convert Grayscale images to RGB (requirement from TFLite Model maker; as of now) for model training and execution

 4. Authenticator and Sender
-*  Transfering pre-trained models (above module) to the Authenticator (possibly a Raspberry Pi device)
+*  Transfering pre-trained models (above module) to the Authenticator (possibly a Raspberry Pi device).
+*  Transferring pre-processed images to another device, termed as a sender.
+*  Authenticator can then receive images and send them to the pre-trained model for classification

+5. Generating responses from Arduino Uno
+*  Burning the bootloader on the Arduino Uno to reset the board.
+*  Generate SRAM responses and view them on a serial output.